-- enter into securities lending transactions, repurchase transactions and reverse repurchase transactions, to the extent permitted by the securities regulations, to earn additional income for the pool; and/or - temporarily invest most or all of its assets in cash and/or cash-equivalent securities for strategic reasons or in the event of adverse market, economic and/or political conditions.
+- enter into securities lending transactions, repurchase transactions and reverse repurchase transactions, to the extent permitted by the securities regulations, to earn additional income for the pool (see "Specific Information About Each of the Mutual Funds Described in this Document What does the fund invest in? - How the funds engage in securities lending transactions"); and/or - temporarily invest most or all of its assets in cash and/or cash-equivalent securities for strategic reasons or in the event of adverse market, economic and/or political conditions.

 The pool also may engage in short selling as permitted by securities regulations.
 In determining whether securities of a particular issuer should be sold short, the portfolio adviser uses the same analysis that is described above for deciding whether to purchase the securities.
 The pool will engage in short selling as a complement to its other investment strategies and to enhance the pool's returns.
+For a more detailed description of short selling and the limits within which the pool may engage in short selling, please refer to "Specific Information About Each of the Mutual Funds Described in this Document - What does the fund invest in? - How the funds engage in short selling".